 - Involve SEO specialists in your project from the very beginning.
 It’s always easier and less costly to prevent any possible SEO-related issues, rather than fixing them after the GO-live.
 Check how to manage your SEO during the go-live process.

 - Make regular tests.
 You can test Progressive Web Apps using the same set of tools that you’re using for your regular website.
-For example, take Mobile Friendly test and see how Google renders your page.
+For example, take the Mobile-Friendly test and see how Google renders your page.

 No doubt, Progressive Web Apps are the future of the web.
 Although there are plenty of benefits and growth opportunities provided by PWAs, SEO-related concerns, often lead by false assumptions, are one of the main reasons why many merchants are still hesitating to implement the technology.